yochaigal/cairn/wip/2e/wilderness-exploration.md

 - If the party skips the **Make Camp** action, they each add one **Fatigue** to their inventory, and are _deprived_.

 ### Light
-- Torches and other radial sources of light illuminate 40ft of dungeon, but beyond that only provides a dim outline of objects.
+- Torches and other radial sources of light illuminate 40ft ahead of the party, but beyond that only provides a dim outline of objects.
 - A torch can be lit 3 times before degrading.
-A lantern can be relit 6 times per oil can, but requires more slots in total.
+A lantern can be relit 6 times per oil can, but requires more inventory slots.
-- Characters without a light source suffer from _panic_ until their situation is remedied.
+- Characters without a light source may suffer from _panic_ until their situation is remedied.

 ### Panic
 - A character that is surrounded by enemies, enveloped by darkness, or facing their greatest fears may experience _panic_.
 A **WIL** **save** is required to avoid losing control and becoming _panicked_.